BJP-led Centre's 'One Nation, One Election' proposal unconstitutional: AAP | Politics

 The Aam Aadmi Party (AAP) on Monday opposed the Centre's 'One Nation, One Election' proposal, alleging that it is a ploy of the ruling BJP to ''legalise sale and purchase'' of elected representatives under its ''Operation Lotus''.

-The party also claimed that this system of elections was being proposed by the BJP to replace the parliamentary form of government with a presidential system.
+The party also claimed that this system of elections was being proposed by the Narendra Modi dispensation to replace the parliamentary form of government with a presidential system.

-The resource-and-cash-rich parties will suppress the issues of states with the help of money and muscle power, and also the decision of voters will be affected if simultaneous elections of the Lok Sabha and assemblies are held, AAP spokesperson Atishi claimed at a press conference.
+The resource-and-cash-rich parties will suppress the issues of the states with the help of money and muscle power, and also the decision of voters will be affected if simultaneous elections to the Lok Sabha and the assemblies are held, AAP spokesperson Atishi claimed at a press conference.

 The Arvind Kejriwal-led party's response came over a month after the Law Commission issued a public notice seeking comments of stakeholders, including political parties and the Election Commission, on the proposal to hold simultaneous elections in the country.